techfolios/template-old/essays/Smart vs Dumb Questions.md

 ## ONLINE PRESENCE TODAY:

-The Internet has become ingrained with all of our daily lives.
+The Internet has become ingrained into all of our daily lives.
 Virtually everyone has some sort of online presence.
 It is important to keep a positive image of oneself online for obvious reasons.
 A part of this is knowing how to interact with the Internet appropriately and knowing how to communicate over the Internet in a smart and proper way.
 Most people use the Internet for information, they use this technology to answer questions.
 The Internet has so much knowledge that it comes down to the user knowing how to access that information in an effective and smart way.